Kanegraffiti/parsl/docs/userguide/configuring.rst

 Heterogeneous Resources
 -----------------------

-In some cases, it can be difficult to specify the resource requirements for running a workflow.
+In some cases, it can be difficult to specify the resource requirements for running a :ref:`Workflow <workflow>`.
 For example, if the compute nodes a site provides are not uniform, there is no "correct" resource configuration;
-the amount of parallelism depends on which node (large or small) each job runs on.
+the amount of :ref:`Parallelism <parallelism>` depends on which node (large or small) each job runs on.
 In addition, the software and filesystem setup can vary from node to node.
 A Condor cluster may not provide shared filesystem access at all, and may include nodes with a variety of Python versions and available libraries.

 The `parsl.executors.WorkQueueExecutor` provides several features to work with heterogeneous resources.
-By default, Parsl only runs one app at a time on each worker node.
+By default, Parsl only runs one :ref:`App <app>` at a time on each worker node.
-However, it is possible to specify the requirements for a particular app, and Work Queue will automatically run as many parallel instances as possible on each node.
+However, it is possible to specify the requirements for a particular :ref:`App <app>`, and Work Queue will automatically run as many parallel instances as possible on each node.
 Work Queue automatically detects the amount of cores, memory, and other resources available on each execution node.
-To activate this feature, add a resource specification to your apps.
-A resource specification is a dictionary with the following three keys: ``cores`` (an integer corresponding to the number of cores required by the task), ``memory`` (an integer corresponding to the task's memory requirement in MB), and ``disk`` (an integer corresponding to the task's disk requirement in MB), passed to an app via the special keyword argument ``parsl_resource_specification``.
-The specification can be set for all app invocations via a default, for example:
+To activate this feature, add a resource specification to your :ref:`Apps <app>`.
+A resource specification is a dictionary with the following three keys: ``cores`` (an integer corresponding to the number of cores required by the task), ``memory`` (an integer corresponding to the task's memory requirement in MB), and ``disk`` (an integer corresponding to the task's disk requirement in MB), passed to an :ref:`App <app>` via the special keyword argument ``parsl_resource_specification``.
+The specification can be set for all :ref:`App <app>` invocations via a default, for example:

    .. code-block:: python